Alexva397/Alexva397/README.md

 ### A little bit about me:
   - I am a Texas Native.
   - I am a cyclist. :bike:
+  - I am a dog lover. :dog:
+  - I enjoy building web apps that operate fluidly and are interactive for the user.
   - I am an extremely tecnichal and detial oriented individual.
 I seek out the __HOW__ it works and __WHY__ it is used, behind everything from Coding script and it's functionality to mechanical machines.

+### I am always looking build my skillset and expand upon my knowledge, find new projects to work on and meet other developers to collaberate with.
+Please reach out for more info!